alanisaacs/wine-app/README.md

 ## Run the program

-To run the program, cd to the project folder and run views.py with Python 2.7:
+To run the program, cd to the project folder and run views.py with Python 3:
-`$ python views.py`
+`$ python3 views.py`
 Navigate your browser to `localhost:5000` to view the application.

 Note that you will have to log in with either Google or Facebook in order to see links that will enable you to update the database, e.g. to create, edit, or delete a wine entry.